i-am-fyre/Scraper-Discord-Notification/README.md

 - url: https://www.kijiji.ca/b-free-stuff/manitoba/c17220001l9006
 - url: https://www.kijiji.ca/b-cars-vehicles/manitoba/tesla/k0c27l9006
 ```
+To get a search URL, go to http://www.kijiji.ca and use the search box for the item you're looking for.

+Use any of the filters on the left hand side of the page to narrow down your search as closely as you want (e.g. regions, price, etc.).

 **terms to exclude from scraping:** include a list of terms that you want to exclude from being posted to Discord.
 Follows YAML spacing.
 ```YAML